Skip to main content

 • IRA beneficiary designation and inherited IRA distribution forms (for IRA accounts)

-• Small Estate Affidavit (if eligible under Maryland, Virginia, or DC law)
+• Small estate affidavit, where the estate qualifies under Maryland, Virginia, or DC law

 Mortgage and home lending